PINYIRAO/Back-End-Assignment02/debugging/DEBUGGING.md

 -   **Behavior:**
 Answer:
-When I send a post method, it shows the judgement works.
+When I send a post request, it shows the judgement works.

 ### Analysis